How to Build a Social Content Engine for Your Brand

 Step 3: Start with One Channel

 Don't try to engine-ify everything at once.
 Pick your highest-volume or highest-impact channel -- usually TikTok or Instagram Reels for consumer brands -- and build the engine for that channel first.
-Short-form video delivers the highest ROI of any content format (HubSpot, State of Marketing Report, 2024), making it the natural starting point.
+Short-form video delivered the highest ROI of any content format in HubSpot's 2026 State of Marketing Report (7x content volume lift for AI-using teams vs. comparable non-AI teams), making it the natural starting point.
+Once you've chosen TikTok as your engine's first platform, the TikTok UGC ads strategy guide gives you a paid-media workflow that runs alongside organic production without a separate creative budget.

 Get the production pipeline working, measure results for 30-60 days, then expand to additional channels with proven workflows.